awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 ```
 For more information, see [Creating a Condition That Tests Multiple Key Values \(Set Operations\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html) in the *IAM User Guide*\.

-**Example 3: Allow a User to Add Object Tags that Include a Specific Tag Key and Value**
+**Example 3: Allow a user to add object tags that include a specific tag key and value**
 The following user policy grants a user permissions to perform the `s3:PutObjectTagging` action, which allows user to add tags on an existing object\.
 The condition requires the user to include a specific tag \(`Project`\) with value set to `X`\.

 ```